 Photographing the Bubble Nebula with Stellina

 As we were imaging the Bubble with our main telescope, we decided to spend about one hour on the same target with our recently acquired Stellina observation station from Vaonis.
 You can see the result below taken right from our phone.
 This image was not processed on our computer and was instead auto-stacked by the software built inside Stellina.

 NGC 7635 is a small but beautiful object to photograph.
 It can be difficult to reveal the faint outer gases all around the bubble, but it is a challenge that can be easily accomplished if you are willing to spend several hours imaging this target.

-If you own a wide telescope, you will be able to capture two targets at once!
-Having the Bubble nebula and a Messier open cluster in the same image makes for a fantastic looking astrophotograph.
+If you own a wide telescope, you will be able to capture several targets at once!
+Having the Bubble nebula, the Messier open cluster and the Lobster Claw Nebula in the same image makes for a fantastic looking astrophotograph.
 You also do not have to do narrowband imaging on the Bubble nebula, as a regular RGB sensor like the ones found on DSLR cameras can also yield great results.
 If you are a DSLR camera user and are willing to spend a little bit of money, we would recommend purchasing a DSLR clip-on Ha filter before attempting this target.